-^{68.} It has been agreed with the relevant local planning authorities, that for the purposes of Requirement 25, that the following activities do not comprise 'construction works' and can therefore be undertaken outside of the above working hours without prior notification to MSDC or ESC.

-Fuelling of generator servicing pumping equipment etc, where the need for this was not known during normal working hours and fuelling is required to enable the continued operation of the equipment

-Response to failure of the following to enable return of service: o Electrical Generator to Welfare Facilities

-- Electrical Generator to We

-- o Site LAN/WAN

-- o Utility Supply

-Security patrols and response to unauthorised access

-Response to incident on site e.g inclement weather damage

-Non scheduled maintenance of fencing1 and access points, where the need for this was not known during normal working hours and immediate attention is required

-69. EATL will use best endeavours to minimise the duration of, and sensitively time, construction activities.
-MSDC and ESC will be advised of the likely timetable of works.
+- 59. Stakeholders (including residential and leisure) will be notified of the proposals, where relevant. - 60.
+Where works are undertaken outside consented hours in response to emergency situations, the relevant local planning authority will be advised as soon as practical, outlining the circumstances for the works, the likely duration and the management and mitigation measures implemented. - It has been agreed with the relevant local planning authority, that for the purposes of Requirement 25, that the following activities do not comprise 'construction works' and can therefore be undertaken outside of the above working hours without prior notification to ESC: - Fuelling of generator servicing pumping equipment etc, where the need for this was not known during normal working hours and fuelling is required to enable the continued operation of the equipment - Response to failure of the following to enable return of service: - Electrical Generator to Welfare Facilities - Site LAN/WAN - Utility Power Supply - Security patrols and response to unauthorised access - Response to incident on site e.g inclement weather damage - Non scheduled maintenance of fencing and access points, where the need for this was not known during normal working hours and immediate attention is required - EATL will use best endeavours to minimise the duration of, and sensitively time, construction activities.
+ESC will be advised of the likely timetable of works.
 This timetable will also be shared with affected communities through the local community liaison officer.
 Details of the way in which this would be done are set out in Appendix 8.

-6.6.
+5.5.
 Construction Site Layout and Housekeeping

-- 70. As detailed in Section 5.1, the onshore cable works will be supported by 6 CCS and will require 29 jointing bay compounds.
-The layouts of the CCS which will include locations of welfare, offices, storage, access and waste management and also the jointing bay compounds are shown in Figure 2.
-Any changes to these site layouts or designs will be issued to MSDC and ESC. - 71.
-A good housekeeping policy will apply throughout the construction period, which will include the following requirements, as a minimum:

-All working areas will be kept in a clean and tidy condition.

-All site compound areas shall be non-smoking.
+- The layout of the Playford Corner CCS which will include locations of welfare, offices, storage, access and waste management and also the jointing bay compound are shown in Figure 2 and Figure 3 respectively.
+Any changes to these site layouts or designs will be issued to ESC. - 64.
+A good housekeeping policy will apply throughout the construction period, which will include the following requirements, as a minimum: - All working areas will be kept in a clean and tidy condition. - All site compound areas shall be non-smoking.
 Specific areas within the worksites will be designated as smoking areas and will be equipped with containers for smoking waste.
-These will not be located at the boundary of working areas or adjacent to areas deemed sensitive to local residents, workers or visitors.

-Open fires and burning of rubbish are prohibited at all times.

-Radios (other than two-way radios used for the purposes of communication related to the works) and other forms of audio equipment (other than associated with safety mechanisms (such as reversing bleepers) will not be operated during construction activities.

-Site waste facilities will be suitable for the waste streams to be handled and the containers will be in good condition and well signed to identify contents.

-Site waste susceptible to spreading by wind will be stored in enclosed or covered suitable containers and waste will be removed at frequent intervals.

-Any weeds will be appropriately managed;

-Regular litter picks will be undertaken around the site boundary;

-Non-bunded static plant (i.e. portable generators) will have suitable drip tray or plant nappy protection;

-Boundary fences will be frequently inspected, repaired and repainted as necessary.
+These will not be located at the boundary of working areas or adjacent to areas deemed sensitive to local residents, workers or visitors. - Open fires and burning of rubbish are prohibited at all times. - Radios (other than two-way radios used for the purposes of communication related to the works) and other forms of audio equipment (other than associated with safety mechanisms (such as reversing bleepers) will not be operated during construction activities. - Site waste facilities will be suitable for the waste streams to be handled and the containers will be in good condition and well signed to identify contents. - Site waste susceptible to spreading by wind will be stored in enclosed or covered suitable containers and waste will be removed at frequent intervals. - Any weeds will be appropriately managed; - Regular litter picks will be undertaken around the site boundary; - Static plant will have suitable drip tray or plant nappy protection; - Boundary fences will be frequently inspected, repaired and repainted as necessary.

-Stockpiles will be covered, seeded or fenced to prevent wind whipping as appropriate; and

-Adequate welfare facilities will be provided for all site staff and visitors.

-72. Prior to any intrusive works, the Principal Contractor will ensure that all existing service plans have been consulted and a comprehensive service line location survey carried out in order to ensure that existing services are not disrupted.
-This would include radio detection, ground penetration radar and vacuum excavation where necessary.

-1 Where out of hours work associated with maintenance of fencing and access points has been required, MSDC/ESC will be notified of these works the following working day
+&lt;sup>1 Where out of hours work associated with maintenance of fencing and access points has been required, ESC will be notified of these works the following working day